tuva-health/docs/docs/getting-started/mapping-guide.md

 consistent across all lines for a given `claim_id`.

 #### person_id
-A new patient identifier field named `person_id` has been added to the Tuva data model for both claims and clinical sources.
-This is a required field and cannot be null.
-If you bought the Tuva MPI Engine or have your own patient matching solution, this field should be populated with the UUID (Universally Unique Identifier).
-If you do not have a UUID, we recommend mapping the source patient identifier to this field (`member_id` for claims, `patient_id` for clinical).
+`person_id` is a required (string) field that ideally contains a person-level UUID (Universally Unique Identifier), if available.
+This can be populated from the Tuva EMPI Engine or with your own Master Patient Index identifier.
+If you don't have a UUID, we recommend mapping the source patient identifier to this field (`member_id` for claims and `patient_id` for clinical).

 #### member_id
 This field is a string that links each row to a given member.